France's Sarkozy defiant on ECB role as vote looms

 Sarkozy's reopening of the ECB's role came nearly three months after Hollande called in his election manifesto for the central bank's mandate to be widened to promoting growth and employment as well as price stability.

-The Socialist also wants a renegotiation of Europe's newly agreed budget discipline pact to add pro-growth clauses.
+The Socialist says that if elected he would demand a renegotiation of Europe's recently agreed budget discipline pact to add pro-growth clauses.

 Berlin steadfastly opposes any extension of the ECB's mission and sees capping inflation as the best way to promote growth, as that keeps down medium and long-term interest rates.